-2.30 Commission fees
+5.5 Commission fees

-The commission fee for a new TO shall be US\$100.00.
+The commission fee for a new judge, TS and Data Operator shall be US\$100.00.

-The renewal fee is US\$50.00 for judges and DO and 100 US\$ for TS.
-The fee will be paid into the World Skate account and a copy of the payment will be sent to the World Skate Artistic Chairman by 31 of January and can only be paid through the national federation.
+The renewal fee is US\$50.00 for judges and Data Operator and 100 US\$ for TS.
+The fee will be paid into the World Skate account and a copy of the payment will be sent to the World Skate Artistic Chairman by 31 of January and can only be paid through the National Federation.